virto-network/actor-es/README.md

 #[async-trait]
 impl ES for MyEntity {
-  type Args = SomeArgs; // the arguments passed to the constructor type Agg = MyData; // The "aggregate" is the data that is to be persisted along with its updates. type Cmd = MyEntityCommands; // The external command or commands(often in the form of an enum) this entity can handle.
+  type Args = SomeArgs; // the arguments passed to the constructor type Model = MyData; // The "aggregate" is the data that is to be persisted along with its updates. type Cmd = MyEntityCommands; // The external command or commands(often in the form of an enum) this entity can handle.
   // type Event = (); // TODO: Similar to commands but for handling events emitted by other entities. type Error = MyEntityError; // Error produced by the handler functions.